mxn170019/-Best-Buy-Recommendation-system-BigData-PySpark-/README.md

 # -Best-Buy-Recommendation-system-BigData-PySpark-
 How can Machine Learning help in modeling and predicting human buying behavior for Best Buy?
-Please see attached file for details
+Please see the report for detail.